 It is good for cardiorespiratory therapists to have an interest in helping others, as well as considerable physical and emotional strength.
 Patience, persistence, and the heart to work with people in distress would also be important.

 Career and Economic Outlook

-In 2012, the median annual salary for respiratory therapists, which includes cardiorespiratory therapists, was $55,870.
-The growth of respiratory therapist positions is predicted to be faster than average, according to the U.S. Bureau of Labor Statistics (www.bls.gov), due in part to growing middle-aged and elderly populations, who are the likeliest to need cardiorespiratory therapy.
+In 2015, the median annual salary for respiratory therapists, which includes cardiorespiratory therapists, was $57,790.
+The growth of respiratory therapist positions is predicted to be faster than average, at a rate of 12% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (www.bls.gov), due in part to growing middle-aged and elderly populations, who are the likeliest to need cardiorespiratory therapy.

-To qualify for employment, a certificate in cardiovascular technology is required and technicians with professional certification will have a big advantage when applying for jobs.
-As reported by the BLS in May of 2012, cardiovascular technicians and technologists earned a median wage of $52,070 per year.
-These diagnostic professionals should experience employment growth of 30% between 2012 and 2022, according to the BLS.
+To qualify for employment, a certificate in cardiovascular technology is required, and technicians with professional certification will have a big advantage when applying for jobs.
+As reported by the BLS in May of 2015, cardiovascular technicians and technologists earned a median wage of $54,880 per year.
+Professionals in the fields of diagnostic medical sonography and cardiovascular technology should experience employment growth of 24% between 2014 and 2024, according to the BLS.

 Physical Therapist (PT) Assistant

 Earning an associate degree in physical therapy is the path necessary to work in the profession.
 With the exception of Hawaii, all states require licensure by completing educational requirements and passing the National Physical Therapy Exam.
-Job opportunities in this field will be abundant, with employment growth of 41% projected by the BLS from 2012-2022.
-Physical therapist assistants received $52,160 in median income during 2012, as seen in BLS figures.
+Job opportunities in this field will be abundant, with an employment growth of 40% projected by the BLS from 2014-2024.
+Physical therapist assistants received $55,170 in median income during 2015, as seen in BLS figures.